 Even the wolf ears had changed colors.

-After sitting in Friday traffic, the boys decided to investigate the newest exhibits later and wasted no time in throwing their luggage into their den,
+Once we arrived, the boys decided to investigate the newest exhibits later and wasted no time in throwing their luggage into their den,

 donning their ears and racing off to seek soggy adventures!